Nazara Technologies: History

-Nazara Technologies was founded by Nitish Mittersain in 1999 as an online gaming portal.
+Nazara Technologies was founded in Mumbai by Nitish Mittersain as an online gaming portal in 1999, a year prior to the dotcom bust.
 In 2002, it switched to providing mobile entertainment VAS for telecom operators, including WAP content downloads of comic strips and mobile games.
-Early likeness rights partnerships to deliver mobile content included those with Archie Comics, Sachin Tendulkar, MS Dhoni and Cartoon Network.

-Nazara later expanded mobile games VAS into the Middle East and Africa, also becoming the licensed distributor of EA Mobile's games in these regions apart from South Asian countries.
+Early likeness rights partnerships to deliver mobile content included those with Archie Comics, Sachin Tendulkar, MS Dhoni, and Cartoon Network.
+Nazara later expanded mobile games VAS into the Middle East and Africa, also becoming the licensed digital distributor of EA Mobile's games in these regions apart from South Asian countries.

 In 2015, Nazara obtained the license from Green Gold Animations to create mobile games based on Chhota Bheem animated television series.
 In 2016, Nazara tied up with Indian comics company Amar Chitra Katha to develop mobile games on Tinkle characters like Shikari Shambu.
 In 2018, Nazara acquired a majority stake in Nextwave Multimedia, a Chennai-based mobile game developer known for World Cricket Championship titles.
 It also acquired 55% stake in esports firm Nodwin Gaming.
 Nazara was planning to go public in 2018 and had obtained approval from the market regulators, but halted the process.
 In 2019, Nazara Technologies purchased a 67% stake in Sportskeeda for ₹44 crore.
 It acquired a 51% stake in Paper Boat Apps, the developer and publisher of gamified early learning app Kiddopia, for ₹83.5 crore in the same year.

 In March 2021, Nazara was listed on the NSE and BSE after its initial public offering.
 Later the same year, it acquired the Hyderabad-based real-money gaming company OpenPlay for ₹186 crore.
 In 2022, Nazara acquired a 55% stake in Datawrkz, an advertising technology company based in Bangalore, for ₹124 crore.
 Later that year, it bought out the US-based kids gaming company WildWorks for $10.4 million.
 In 2023, Nazara Technologies joined the All India Gaming Federation (AIGF) as a principal member.
 In 2024, Nazara acquired Comic Con India for ₹55 crore through its subsidiary Nodwin Gaming.

-On August 8, 2024, it had been announced that Nazara has acquired UK based Fusebox Games for $27.2 million.
+On 8 Augus, 2024, it was announced that Nazara had acquired UK based Fusebox Games for $27.2 million.
 The company is known for making Love Island-themed games since 2018.

 In September 2024, Nazara Technologies acquired 47.7% stake in Moonshine Technology, the parent company of PokerBaazi for Rs 832 crore.
+As of the 2024 fiscal year, the company reported an increased revenue and net income, respectivaly at ₹1,138 crore (US$130 million) and ₹89 crore (US$11 million).
 In January 2025, Nazara Technologies bought two mobile games King of Thieves and CATS: Crash Arena Turbo Stars from Zeptolab for USD 7.7 million.

-In May 2025, Nazara Technologies acquired Smaaash Entertainment, an arcade franchise from India, Smaash provides on-venue activities like bowling, go-karting, arcade gaming as well as dining and drinking.
-Smaash has been rebranded as Zoreko.

-In May 2025, Nazara Technologies acquired British indie game publisher Curve Games, whose released titles include Human: Fall Flat.
+In May 2025, Nazara Technologies acquired Smaaash Entertainment, an arcade franchise from India that was rebranded as Zoreko a year prior, which provides on-venue activities like bowling, go-karting, and arcade gaming, as well as dining and drinking.
+Also in May 2025, Nazara Technologies acquired British indie game publisher Curve Games, whose released titles include Human: Fall Flat.